FALL AND WINTER BABYWEARING

-The simplest way to carry your baby in inclement weather is to put your child in a woven wrap or ring sling sling in your front, then put a roomy coat on over both of you.
+The simplest way to carry your baby in inclement weather is to wear your child in a carrier in your front, then put a roomy coat on over both of you.
 You can wear your baby or toddler either on the inside or outside of your coat.
 We suggest underneath for younger babies, this way breastfeeding is still possible and they are completely protected from the elements and it allows you to take off your coat if you arrive back home with a sleeping baby or want to have more flexibility when exploring a city.

 Even when it is well below zero, do not forget that your baby will be pressed against your body, and you will both be sharing body heat.
 Dressing in layers is very important.
 Think about the function of each layer and choose thin ones to help trap the most body heat without adding excess bulk.
 It is a lot easier to achieve a tight, attractive and comfortable carry when you are not wrapping over bulky sweaters and coats.

 If you are using a coat not made for babywearing, you will probably want a scarf to cover your chest above your baby’s head in a front carry.
-Ponchos and capes are also very stylish babywearing accessories, such as the Mademoiselle Black & Anthracite cape.
+Ponchos and capes are also very stylish babywearing accessories.
 A good pair of boots also help prevent slipping.

 BABYWEARING IN COLD WEATHER

-In addition to choosing the right wrap or sling, carry and outfit, it is also important to always check that baby is safe in the carry, that they have enough breathing space and that no fabric is covering their face.
+In addition to choosing the right carrier and outfit, it is also important to always check that baby is safe in the carry, that they have enough breathing space and that no fabric is covering their face.
 The added safety point to remember is to not only ensure that your baby is warm enough but also that they are not overheating due to the shared body heat.

-Last but not least, styling a woven wrap or ring sling for fall and winter months can be a perfect way to feel stylish and vivacious while combating the cold, biting winds together.
+Last but not least, styling a carrier for fall and winter months can be a perfect way to feel stylish and vivacious while combating the cold, biting winds together.